Internalized racism: Asian Americans

 A 2018 study of first- and second-generation Asian Americans found that "respondents displayed (and reproduced) IRO [internalized racial oppression] as a reactionary response ... to their experiences with stigma and discrimination for being Asian.
 Furthermore, for many respondents, experiencing racism went hand in hand with possessing the desire for whiteness. ...
 Their statements of desiring blonde hair and blue eyes or not viewing 'whitewashed' as problematic, along with any association with 'Asian' as foreign and undesirable, reflects their socialization to view whites as normative and the default Americans.
 In their young eyes, to be white was to be a 'normal American.

+Scholars have also noted that internalized racial frameworks can cross beyond individual identity to mold and build relationships between different Asian American groups.
+In addition to distancing themselves from others Asian Americans, some Asian immigrants historically adopted distinctions that positioned their own national or cultural background as more assimilable or "civilized" relative to other Asian groups.
+For example, in the early twentieth century, Japanese immigrants often emphasized their cultural differences to distinguish themselves from Chinese immigrants, displaying both global political dynamics and internalized racial hierarchies of the time.

+More recent research suggests that these dynamics persist in contemporary contexts; studies during the COVID-19 pandemic found that increased anti-Asian discrimination was associated with heightened identity tension and behavioral responses such as physical and social distancing among Asian Americans, especially towards Chinese Americans.
+As such, these patterns suggest that internalized racism operates through both self-perception and the breeding of hierarchical distinctions within Asian American communities.

 China

-It's popular among Chinese dissidents and critics of the Chinese government to engage in internalized racism, such as celebrating Japanese atrocities committed during World War II, promoting the usage of pejorative slurs (such as shina or locust), or displaying hatred toward Chinese language, people, and culture.
-The "self-hating" racism is intended to subvert patriotism message of the Chinese government.
-In 2021, to combat discrimination caused by xenophobia, localism and political dissent, Equal Opportunities Commission of Hong Kong planned to legislate against "chauvinism", "internalized racism", and "intra-racial discrimination" between Hong Kong and mainland Chinese people.
+Some Chinese dissidents and critics of the Chinese government engage in internalized racism, such as celebrating Japanese atrocities committed during World War II or promoting the usage of pejorative slurs (such as shina or locust), In 2021, to combat discrimination caused by xenophobia, localism and political dissent, Equal Opportunities Commission of Hong Kong planned to legislate against "chauvinism", "internalized racism", and "intra-racial discrimination" between Hong Kong and mainland Chinese people.

 The case of China is of interest because some have argued that racism and race itself do not exist in China.
 Dutch Historian Frank Dikötter argued the 1988 Nanjing anti-African protests show that race is recognized in China.
 The context of race and racism in China is heavily affected by the fact that the large majority of the country is identified as Han Chinese (90.56% of the reported population in 2005).
 55 minority ethnic groups are recognized by the government, giving the government the power to dictate different groups as legitimate (and therefore eligible for less taxes, more subsidies and less restrictions) or illegitimate.
 One author argued that the policing of rural migrant workers in some cities was affected by their status as recognized or unrecognized minority groups.